 3 Major Reasons to Use Stamped Concrete Slab Over Wood

 You probably heard that the U.S. is experiencing a lumber shortage lately.
 That’s one big reason to eschew most projects involving wood for the time being.
 Even before the shortage, concrete tends to be the more cost-effective option.

 As we’ll show you below, the things you can do with concrete vastly exceed your choices with wood.
 Although we don’t disparage the beauty of a traditional wooden finish, there’s only so much you can do with it.
 Furthermore, unless the rest of your home is predominantly wooden, concrete will probably better match your other exterior components (i.e., the siding and doors).

 - Wood Rots, Whereas Concrete, is Easy to Maintain

 Every material type has its challenges and nothing lasts forever.
 Bearing that in mind, many homeowners are opting for concrete lately because it lasts much longer and isn’t as vulnerable to nuisances like woodpeckers, termites, and rot.
 We’ve seen concrete patios last a long time with basic cleaning because stamped concrete is much less vulnerable to the kind of problems you experience with wooden decks and paver surfaces.

 Stamped Concrete Patios Have Become Very Popular

-You can avoid the stress related to building, staining, painting, and maintaining a wooden deck if you use concrete instead.
+While natural wood live edge slabs are beautiful, you can avoid the stress related to building, staining, painting, and maintaining a wooden deck if you use concrete instead.
 It’s for this reason alone that more homeowners in Kansas City are opting for concrete over wood.